prettier/eslint-plugin-prettier/README.md

 }
 ```

-- `"extends": ["prettier"]` enables the main config from `eslint-config-prettier`, which turns off some ESLint core rules that conflict with Prettier.
+- `"extends": ["prettier"]` enables the config from `eslint-config-prettier`, which turns off some ESLint rules that conflict with Prettier.
 - `"plugins": ["prettier"]` registers this plugin.
 - `"prettier/prettier": "error"` turns on the rule provided by this plugin, which runs Prettier from within ESLint.
 - `"arrow-body-style": "off"` and `"prefer-arrow-callback": "off"` turns off two ESLint core rules that unfortunately are problematic with this plugin – see the next section.